Bananaboy14/vmtest/README.md

 # noVNC Ubuntu with Prism Launcher

+A small Docker-based setup that provides an Ubuntu 22.04 XFCE desktop exposed over noVNC and pre-installs the Prism Launcher AppImage (if available).
+Use this to share a reproducible environment for launching Minecraft via Prism.

 This repository contains a Docker setup to run an Ubuntu 22.04 desktop exposed over noVNC.
 It includes a lightweight Xfce session, x11vnc, and noVNC.
 The Prism Launcher AppImage is downloaded at build time if available, and you can place it at `/home/developer/PrismLauncher.AppImage` inside the container to run it.

 Files: